-The usual steps when cleaning bath and pool toys are:
+There are some basic steps most of us follow when cleaning bath and pool toys like:

 - Remove excess water from the toy